nomis/amt/README.rst

   this)

 * Retry http requests when they fail.
 AMT processors randomly drop some connections, built in limited retry should be done.

 * Fault handling.
 The current code is *very* optimistic.
 Hence, the 0.x nature.

-* Remove console control.
+* Remote console control.
 There are AMT commands to expose a VNC remote console on the box.
 Want to support those.